 Third, Advent guides us to seek the light.
 One ancient prophecy about the coming of the Jesus is a central Advent text: The people walking in darkness have seen a great light.
 (Isaiah 9:2) Regardless of your faith background, Advent is a chance to be curious about the one who said, “I am the light of the world.”

 We end with the well known hymn, “Joy to the World,” which captures the essence of Advent so beautifully:

 Joy to the world, the Lord has come

 Advent begins Sunday, November 29th.

-people received Volunteers of America services in Colorado last year
+Spiritual sessions with America services Colorado ministers last year